 Austere stone pillars are twisted with silken cords.
 There are clouds of leafy stone tracery.
 Everything spirals and leaps.

 Jeronimos Monastery is the world’s finest example of Manueline architecture.
 It was funded by spice profits.
 Spices were brought back from India by Vasco de Gama.

 Building began in 1502, under the creative vision of Diogo de Boitac.
 But it was so ornate that it took nearly 100 years to complete.

 Jerónimos Monastery was first populated by Hieronymite monks of the Order of St. Jerome, a relatively small order.
 St. Jerome was a 5th century scholar who translated the bible into Latin.

 The monks’ mission was to comfort sailors and pray for the soul of the lucky king.
 Manuel was apparently covering all his bases despite his good fortune.
 The church was a place for sailors to attend mass before their dangerous sea voyages.

 The order was dissolved in 1833.
 The monastery was then used as a school and orphanage, until about 1940.
 I 1983, the monastery became a UNESCO site.

-It’s the only church in Lisbon from the 16th century that survived the 1755 great earthquake with only minor damage.
+Miraculously, it was one of the only 16th century structures in Lisbon that survived the 1755 great earthquake with only minor damage.

 Church of Santa Maria de Belém